 - In the realm of travel, they say that the post-experience economy will feature travelers as active co-creators of their travel experiences.

-- Regardless of industry and era, it will always be important to effectively communicate what makes your brand special—why it’s worthy of consumers’ time and money.
+- Regardless of industry and era, it will always be important to effectively communicate what makes your brand special—why it’s worth the consumers’ time and money.